Close Menu

 The scene I walked in on: A perfectly organized line of traffic, led by the construction crew.

-At first, I thought it was just another mess I’d have to clean up later.
-But then I watched him for a minute.
-He wasn’t just playing.
-He was working.
+At first, I thought it was just another mess I would have to clean up later.

-The Moment I Realized My Toddler Was Smarter Than Me
+The Moment I Realized He Was Smarter Than I

 “Hey buddy, the police car should go first, right?
 They lead the way.”